Roberta Eike: Women's rights in oceanography

 Until the 1960s, female scientists were severely discriminated against in the field and were barred from sailing on oceanographic vessels with their male counterparts.
 This prohibition stemmed from old taboos in myths and legends such as Homer's Odyssey.
-It is worth noting that while this taboo prevailed in much of Western Europe, women had already led numerous major expeditions in the Arctic and Atlantic in Russia.
+While this taboo prevailed in much of Western Europe, women had already led numerous major expeditions in the Arctic and Atlantic in Russia.

 Voyage

 In order to conduct her necessary research, Eike repeatedly requested to join sea voyages but was denied access to the sea every time.
-Worried that the her research, fellowship and career could not succeed otherwise, she decided to take a chance on July 16, 1956, and snuck onto CARYN, the sea vessel employed for one of her supervising professors' research missions.
+Worried that her research, fellowship and career could not succeed otherwise, she decided to take a chance on July 16, 1956, and snuck onto CARYN, the sea vessel employed for one of her supervising professors' research missions.
 In preparation for the voyage, Eike gathered "oranges, peaches, cookies, a change of socks and clothing, and a green cloth bag with jars to collect plankton".
 Once she boarded the vessel, Eike took up quarters in the bilge with the engine and extra stores.

 However, after a few hours, rolling seas and nausea forced Eike to emerge from her hiding spot.
 She was discovered by the captain, Bob Munns, who did a 180-degree turn with CARYN upon her discovery.
 Perturbed by the traditional "no women at sea" principle, her supervisor George Clarke made Eike suffer the indignity of physical humiliation when "he held her over his knee and spanked her".
 For the rest of the voyage, Eike was confined to the captain's quarters.

 On July 18, CARYN was pushed back to dock.
 As punishment for her decision, Eike was stripped of her Fellowship title and was quietly dismissed from the WHOI.